 Table of Contents

-The Horn of Africa — comprising Ethiopia, Somalia, Kenya, Djibouti, and Eritrea — is undergoing one of the fastest demographic expansions in the world.
-The population of this region has more than tripled over the past half-century, driven by a combination of physical and human factors that create both opportunities and profound challenges.
-Understanding these drivers is essential for policymakers, development agencies, and local communities working to build resilience in a region marked by aridity, conflict, and climate vulnerability.
+The Horn of Africa — comprising Ethiopia, Somalia, Kenya, Djibouti, and Eritrea — is experiencing one of the fastest demographic expansions globally.
+Over the past fifty years, the population of this region has more than tripled, fueled by a complex interplay of physical geography and human factors.
+This rapid growth presents both opportunities and significant challenges for sustainable development, resource management, and social stability.
+Understanding the underlying drivers of this population boom is crucial for policymakers, development agencies, and local communities striving to build resilience in a region marked by aridity, conflict, and climate vulnerability.

 Physical Factors Driving Population Growth